aycaEksi/Star-Bob/README.md

 ## Tech
 - Unity (C#)

-This is my first Unity project to learn Unity fundamentals.
+This is my first Unity project, created to learn Unity fundamentals, developed as part of a 5-person team.
 Engine: Unity 6000.0.37f1 Core Universal 2D